I am a broadly trained carbon cycle scientist and ecosystem ecologist with interests in plant ecology, biogeochemistry, and global change.

 We tend to work on a variety of research issues including permafrost degradation and changing wildfire regimes that are important to global change and environmental policy arenas.
 In both northern Canada and Alaska, my research is moving towards fundamental research questions that also are of interest to stakeholders in the north.
 Northerners are experiencing the most rapid climate change on the planet, and my research interests are aimed at helping them address what these rapid changes mean for their land, traditional foods and the quality of their water.
 Landscape changes associated with climate warming also will influence the resilience of power and energy systems in northern regions.
 For example, permafrost thaw is leading to land subsidence (thermokarst) and affects the ability of subsidence harvesters to travel across their land and access traditional foods.
 By conducting user-driven research that also addresses fundamental questions in ecology and global change biology, I strive to build knowledge and capacity for northern communities and governments.

-- Founding member, Permafrost Carbon Network
+- Steering Committee member and Founding member, Permafrost Carbon Network

 - Member, Permafrost Action Team (SEARCH)